-On the 1st of July 2021, new VAT ecommerce rules will come into force, and you or your accountant may need to register your business for the new VAT OSS (One Stop Shop) scheme or VAT IOSS (Import One Stop Shop).
+On the 1st of July 2021, new VAT ecommerce rules came into force, which means you or your accountant may need to register your business for the new VAT OSS (One Stop Shop) scheme or VAT IOSS (Import One Stop Shop).

 If you have any questions about your specific situation, feel free to contact our Client Services Team for more support.